 More Dog Breeds and Further Research

-Before you decide on a Bulldog, be sure to do plenty of research.
-Talk to other Bulldog owners, reputable breeders, and rescue groups to learn more about day-to-day life with this breed.
+Before you decide to bring a bulldog into your home, be sure to do plenty of research.
+Talk to other bulldog owners, reputable breeders, and rescue groups to learn more about day-to-day life with this breed.

 If you’re interested in the bulldog, you may like to read about similar breeds.
 Look into these dogs and compare the pros and cons.